Wolf-Ulrich Cropp

-Dr. Wolf-Ulrich Cropp (born July 25, 1941 in Hamburg, Germany) is a German writer who, in his work as a businessman and authorized agent for national and international companies, travelled to every continent.
+Wolf-Ulrich Cropp (born 25 July 1941 in Hamburg, Germany) is a German writer who, in his work as a businessman and authorized agent for national and international companies, travelled to every continent.
 He transcribed his experiences and impressions in 21 books, numerous articles, essays and short stories.

 Personal life

 Cropp (who also uses the pen name Carl Conte), was born the son of an aeroplane engineer.
 After graduation from Gymnasium, Cropp studied civil engineering and business management, and graduated with a Diplom in civil engineering.
 In 1982, Cropp received an honorary degree in economics from the University of Munich.

 Until 1996, he worked as chief executive and authorized agent for several major companies in Germany and abroad.
 In his spare time, he wrote books and scientific papers.
 After 1997, he devoted himself to writing and journalism.
 He has published 26 books, over 300 articles, reports, short stories and features and collaborated on several anthologies.

 In 1983, Cropp's book, Alaska-Fieber (Alaska Fever) was named "Young Readers' Book of the Year" by the German Academy for Children's and Young People's Literature, in Volkach, Germany and in 2001, his book, Goldrausch in der Karibik (Goldrush in the Caribbean) was named "Book of the Year" by the reader's list of Die Welt.

 In March 2002, Cropp was interviewed in Die Welt, about his son's proximity to an incident two days earlier in Kabul, Afghanistan that killed five coalition soldiers and injured eight.
 Two Germans were among the dead.